Ames-hub/msgsnipe-bot/README.md

 1. snipe

 # API
-This bot has a basic API.
+This bot has a basic API.<br>
-This is the command that is used (Prefix command)
+This is the command that is used (Prefix command) to call on a function of the API<br>

-apisnipe guild:1057496622138929172 channel:1119693252401049660 time:1200
+apisnipe guild:1057496622138929172 channel:1119693252401049660 time:1200<br><br>
-Lets break this down
+Lets break this down<br>
 ``
 #apisnipe
 ``
-This calls the API section of the bot
+This calls the API section of the bot<br>
 ``
-guild:''
+guild:
 ``
-This section 'guild' refers to which guild to fetch deleted messages from `` channel
+This section 'guild' refers to which guild to fetch deleted messages from<br>
 ``
-Pretty simple. refers to which channel in THAT Guild to fetch from `` time
+channel:
 ``
+Pretty simple. refers to which channel in THAT Guild to fetch from<br>
+``
+time:
+``
 Again, simple.
 How many seconds in the past should we look back for?
 60?
 120?
 1200?
-It can be any number
+It can be any number<br>

 Support server: https://discord.gg/HkKAsgvCzt